Home

 Kathleen Winsor, Forever Amber (1944), about a mistress of Charles II who survives plague and the Great Fire of London; a forerunner of the bodice-ripper historical romance genre.

-Jeanette Winterson, Sexing the Cherry, a literary novel about a seventeenth century London woman and the child she took in after finding him floating in the Thames.
+Jeanette Winterson, Sexing the Cherry, a literary novel about a seventeenth century London woman and the child she takes in after finding him floating in the Thames.

 Marly Youmans, Catherwood, about a woman in seventeenth century Colonial New England.